hireatlas/blog/articles/building-a-ci-cd-pipeline-for-your-expo-app-using-eas.md

 EAS builds can take anywhere from **5 - 20 minutes** to run, so our workflow runs with the `--no-wait` flag which allows us to immediately finish the job and save CI minutes.

-If you prefer that the job continues running until the EAS build has completed, you can omit this argument.
+If you prefer that the job continues running until the EAS build has completed, you can omit this flag.
 {% /callout %}

 This particular workflow can also be triggered manually via the GitHub UI if needed (across one or both platforms):